schkovich/cloudflare-docs/content/durable-objects/examples/build-a-counter.md

 layout: example
 ---

-This example shows how to build a counter using Durable Objects and Workers that can print, increment, and decrement a `name` provided by the URL query string parameter, for example, `?name=A`.
+This example shows how to build a counter using Durable Objects and Workers with RPC methods that can print, increment, and decrement a `name` provided by the URL query string parameter, for example, `?name=A`.

 {{<tabs labels="js | ts">}}
 {{<tab label="js" default="true">}}